-Cultural differences across Colombia
+Regional differences in Colombia

-Colombia's diverse geography and history have given rise to distinct regional cultures and customs, making the country a rich tapestry of varied traditions.
-In the Andean region, which includes cities such as Bogotá, Medellín and Cali, people are often perceived as more formal and reserved, influenced by Spanish colonial history.
-The vibrant Caribbean region, encompassing cities like Cartagena and Barranquilla, boasts a more relaxed, expressive atmosphere, blending African, European and indigenous influences.
+Cultural differences across Colombia stem from the country’s diverse geography and history.
+In the Andean region, which includes cities like Bogotá, Medellín and Cali, people are often perceived as more formal and reserved, influenced by Spanish colonial history.
+The lively Caribbean region, encompassing cities like Cartagena and Barranquilla, has a more relaxed, expressive atmosphere, owing to its African, European and indigenous influences.

 Time and punctuality in Colombia

-Life tends to progress at a fairly slow pace in Colombia.
-The local approach to time and punctuality is highly flexible, both socially and in business.
-Enjoying more public holidays than most other countries, Colombians place great value on their family time, festivals and traditions.
+With 18 public holidays annually, among the highest globally alongside countries like India and the Philippines, Colombians highly value their family and personal time, as well as their festivals and traditions.
 Queueing and waiting in long lines are commonplace.
 The practice of jumping these lines can also make visits to banks or shops tedious affairs.

 Meeting and greeting in Colombia